Texas woman accused of pointing loaded gun at child who was trick-or-treating outside her home

 The woman was charged with aggravated assault with a deadly weapon

-A Texas woman was arrested after she allegedly pointed a loaded gun at a 7-year-old out trick-or-treating on Halloween, authorities said Monday.
+A Texas woman was arrested after she allegedly pointed a loaded gun at a 7-year-old child out trick-or-treating on Halloween, authorities said Monday.

 Deputies were called to a neighborhood in Buda, Texas, at around 7:20 p.m. for a report of an aggravated assault with a deadly weapon, according to the Hays County Sheriff’s Office.

-Police said Monica Ann Bradford, 35, was yelling at trick-or-treaters outside her residence.
+Authorities said Monica Ann Bradford, 35, was yelling at trick-or-treaters outside her residence.

 HALLOWEEN WEEKEND VIOLENCE: AT LEAST 64 WOUNDED IN MASS SHOOTINGS 12 KILLED NATIONWIDE, STATISTICS SHOW